RideXpress/docs/architecture/anypoint-platform-architecture/6-common-services.md

 - CICD structure.

 There are 2 main branches in code repository: sandbox, main.
-- main will be used as base to build applications into our sandbox and prod envieonment
+- main will be used as base to build applications into our sandbox and prod environment

 [Github actions](https://docs.github.com/es/actions)  will be used to build CICD pipeline.
 It allows to automate, customize, and execute your software development workflows right in your repository with GitHub Actions.
 You can discover, create, and share actions to perform any job you'd like, including CI/CD, and combine actions in a completely customized workflow.

-It will follow the pipeline as follows:
+High level CI/CD pipeline:

 1. Code is created in each developer branch
-2. After completion, commit will be done and and merged into main branch
+2. After completion, commit will be done and and pull request will be raised
+3. After review, code will be merged into main branch
-3. A github action will be triggered automatically to deploy code into sandbox environment and Artifacotry
+4. A github action will be triggered automatically to deploy code into sandbox environment and Artifactory
+5. A different github action will be used to promote code to production

-- Error handling configurations (utilizing common error handler framework) Every project contains an errors.xml containing common error handling for all projects.
+- Error handling configurations

+  Every project contains an errors.xml containing common error handling for all projects.
 Most projects will log exceptions and will return http status error code in the request, they will return #[error.description], #[error.errorType] and #[correlationId], depending of the nature of the API or Batch job/Sync, more detailed information will be needed including additional fields. #[error.errorType] can be used to define retries strategy, example: HTTP:CONNECTIVITY can be used to define if an Until Successful component needs to be used.

-- Health Check framework (which can be integrated with Anypoint Functional Monitoring) Every project will expose a GET endpoint for Health checks.
+- Health Check framework (which can be integrated with Anypoint Functional Monitoring)

+Every project will expose a GET endpoint for Health checks.
 GET:/health-check
 Health checks framework will be implemeted using Anypoint Functional Monitoring and alerts will be configured.
 Using the same convention for all projects will allow seamless integration with the framework.